Finding Work in Canada as an IEC Working Holiday Permit Holder

 Call centres have a high turnover of staff and customer service representatives (CSR) positions aren’t too difficult to find.
 Expect to make from minimum wage to CA$20 per hour.

-In an outbound call centre, agents make outgoing calls to prospective or existing customers, typically to sell a product or service, or ask for charity donations.
+• Outbound: making outgoing calls to prospective or existing customers, typically to sell a product or service or to ask for donations.
 You will need strong sales skills to perform well in this role.

 Previous chapter Next chapter